TPM invites you to our…

 Please let us know if you plan on attending by emailing [email protected] or calling 204.989.2400.
 This will allow us to send you documents, including our new bylaws to prepare for the meeting.

 Intro to Multi-Media Design Intensive

-Led by longtime Ghost River Theatre (Tomorrow’s Child) audiovisual designer and programmer Matthew Waddell, the Intro to Multimedia Design Intensive is a hands-on introduction to the tools and techniques used in audiovisual design for theatre and multimedia performance.
-This four-day, 18 hour, workshop will combine lectures, live demos and in-class excercises that will guide participants through the process of media design from conception to delivery.
+Led by longtime Ghost River Theatre (Tomorrow’s Child) audiovisual designer and programmer Matthew Waddell, the Intro to Multimedia Design Intensive is a hands-on introduction to the latest tools and techniques used in sound and video design for theatre and multimedia performance.
+This four-day, 18 hour, workshop will combine lectures, live demos and in-class excercises that will guide participants through the process of digital audiovisual design and show control from conception to delivery.
 The intensive is intended for students, technicians, designers, artists and educators with little to novice experience with mutlimedia design or digital tools.

 THE INTENSIVE COVERS